Lakshmanwadhwani/Galaxy-Integrated-variant-analysis/index.md

 The dev team tried to work around the problem by updating the tool version.
 I still run into the same issue after this.

 ## Solution:
- Instead of relying on the defective dgidg annotator tool i decided to manually input the information of my rare and deletrious mutants into the dgidb database
+ Instead of relying on the defective dgidg annotator tool i decided to manually input the information of my rare and deletrious mutants into the dgidb database.

 ### About dgidb
  The drug–gene interaction database (DGIdb, www.dgidb.org) consolidates, organizes and presents drug–gene interactions and gene druggability information from papers, databases and web resources.
 DGIdb normalizes content from 30 disparate sources and allows for user-friendly advanced browsing, searching and filtering for ease of access through an intuitive web user interface, application programming interface (API) and public cloud-based server image.